Andy Andrade

-Andrés Andrade (born December 14, 1998) is an Ecuadorian tennis player.

-He has a career high ATP singles ranking of world No. 232 archived in November 2024 and a doubles ranking of No. 202 achieved in September 2024.
-He is currently the No. 2 Ecuadorian tennis player.
+Andrés Andrade (born December 14, 1998), also known as Andy Andrade, is an Ecuadorian tennis player.
+He has a career high ATP singles ranking of world No. 203 achieved on 14 September 2026 and a doubles ranking of No. 156 achieved on 20 April 2026.
+He is currently the No. 1 Ecuadorian tennis player.

 Andrade played college tennis at the University of Florida.

 Andrade represents Ecuador at the Davis Cup, where he has a W/L record of 0–1.

 Career

 2024: Two Challenger finals, Top 250

 In April 2024, he reached his first final at the 2024 Savannah Challenger, losing to Alexander Ritschard.

 Following a second Challenger final at the 2024 RD Open in Santo Domingo, Dominican Republic, where he entered the main draw as lucky loser, he reached the top 250 in the rankings on 19 August 2024.

+2026: Maiden ATP title in doubles

+At the Fayez Sarofim & Co.
+US Men's Clay Court Championship Andrade lifted his maiden ATP title with Ben Shelton.